NixOS/rfcs/rfcs/0042-config-option.md

 There are some disadvantages to this approach:
 - If there is no configuration checking tool as explained in [this section](#configuration-checking-tools), the types of configuration settings can't be checked as easily, which can lead to packages failing at runtime instead of evaluation time.
 Refer to [Configuration checking](#configuration-checking) for more info.
 - Documentation for the configuration settings will not be available in the central NixOS manual, instead the upstream documentation has to be used, which can be unfamiliar and harder to read.
+As a compromise, [additional NixOS options](#additional-config-options) can be used to bring part of the settings back into the NixOS documentation.

 # Alternatives
 [alternatives]: #alternatives